WenlinMao/walrus/README.md

 You can give Walrus a quick try by doing the following:

-1. Extract 'walrus-0.6.3.tar.gz' or 'walrus-0.6.3.zip' anywhere you wish.
+1. Extract 'walrus-1.0.0.tar.gz' or 'walrus-1.0.0.zip' anywhere you wish.
-   This will create a subdirectory named 'walrus-0.6.3' containing several JAR files, among other things.
+   This will create a subdirectory named 'walrus-1.0.0' containing several JAR files, among other things.

     For UNIX users...

-      The file walrus-0.6.3.tar.gz was packaged with the standard TAR utility and compressed with GNU GZIP (http://www.gzip.org).
+      The file walrus-1.0.0.tar.gz was packaged with the standard TAR utility and compressed with GNU GZIP (http://www.gzip.org).
 You can unpack it with the following command:

-          gzip -cd walrus-0.6.3.tar.gz | tar xvf -
+          gzip -cd walrus-1.0.0.tar.gz | tar xvf -

     For Windows users...

-      The file walrus-0.6.3.zip was packaged in the common ZIP format.
+      The file walrus-1.0.0.zip was packaged in the common ZIP format.
 You can unpack it using a program like WinZip (http://www.winzip.com/).

-2. From the 'walrus-0.6.3' subdirectory, enter the following at a shell or command prompt:
+2. From the 'walrus-1.0.0' subdirectory, enter the following at a shell or command prompt:

      * on UNIX systems with Sun's JDK:

-         java -cp mp.jar:antlrall-mod.jar:libsea.jar:walrus.jar H3Main
+         java -cp lib/*:.
+H3Main

          (Or execute the supplied script: ./walrus)

      * on Windows with Sun's JDK:

-         java -cp mp.jar;antlrall-mod.jar;libsea.jar;walrus.jar H3Main
+         java -cp lib/*:.
+H3Main

 3. Select the menu item File->Open (that is, 'Open' under the 'File' menu), and load the file 'champagne.graph' in the 'samples' subdirectory.